 Healthy eating can promote health and reduce the risk of chronic disease, such diabetes, some cancers, heart disease, high blood pressure, stroke, and many others.
 Using MyPlate can help you achieve your health goals and maybe extend your longevity.

 Five food groups make up the food plate.

-- Fruits.
-USDA recommends an average of 1.5 cups of fruits each day.
-Your intake can include many forms of fruits, as well as 100% fruit juice.
+- USDA recommends an average of 1.5 cups of fruits each day.
+Your intake can include many forms of fruits as well as 100% fruit juice.

-- Grains.
-USDA recommends an average of 6-ounce equivalents of grains each day.
-An example of 1 ounce equivalent is 1 slice of bread or 1/2 cup of cooked rice or pasta.
+- USDA recommends an average of 6-ounce equivalents of grains each day.
+An example of 1-ounce equivalents is 1 slice of bread or 1/2 cup of cooked rice or pasta.
 There are 2 subgroups of grains based on the nutrients they contain.

 - Refined grains are milled and have fewer nutrients.
 Some products, however, may be “enriched.”
 This means certain vitamins are added back in.
 Enriched foods are better for you.
 Examples include white flour, white rice, and white bread.

-- Proteins.
-USDA recommends an average of 5-ounce equivalents of protein each day.
-An example of 1 ounce equivalent is 1 ounce of cooked meat, 1 egg, or 1 piece of deli sliced meat.
+- USDA recommends an average of 5-ounce equivalents of protein each day.
+An example of 1-ounce equivalents is 1 ounce of cooked meat, 1 egg, or 1 piece of deli sliced meat.
 You should eat a variety of proteins, which include: